 • Accreditation: CCNE or ACEN (programmatic)

-• Clinicals: required in approved settings
+• Clinicals: Required in approved settings

-• Licensure: state board requirements vary
+• Licensure: State board requirements vary; NCLEX-RN required for RN

 • Exams: NCLEX-RN (RN) and national certification (APRN specialties)